mathesong/SiMBA_Materials/README.md

 # SiMBA Materials

-This repository contains code that enables application of Simultaneous Multifactor Bayesian Analysis (SiMBA), for PET time activity curve data.
-The code was written by Granville Matheson, Columbia University, 2021.
-To execute the code, you need R and STAN.

-I share the code used to
+This repository contains the materials for our manuscript *Simultaneous Multifactor Bayesian Analysis (SiMBA) of PET Time Activity Curve Data*, by Granville J. Matheson and R. Todd Ogden at Columbia University.
+Please find the full report in the `R` folder.